angelatsai1214/cse15l-lab-reports/lab-report-3-week-3.md

 ![Image](/Images/listExampleError.png)
 - The failure-inducing input was `{ 6.0, 6.0, 3.0, 3.0 }`, but it was essentially any arrays that has duplicating lowest values
 - Symptom: `java.lang.AssertionError: expected:[5.0] but was:[4.0]` since I was using `assertEquals` method for JUnit
-- The bug was that the loop for getting the sum needs to be modified.
+- The bug was that the loop for getting the sum needs to be modified (see previous image).
 There are probably various ways to modify it, but I just removed the if statement inside the summing for loop and later substracted the lowest number from the total sum.
-You can see from the image below that the test passed after that. (see previous picture)
+You can see from the image below that the test passed after that.
 - The original code was buggy because it was excluding every number that equals the lowest number from the calculation of sum.
 I my test case, 3.0 was the lowest number in the array.
 The code would result in a sum that is 6.0 + 6.0 = 12.0 only, and yet this sum is still divided by 3, which means the average will be 4.0.
 However, the actual average should be (6.0 + 6.0 + 3.0)/3 = 5.0.

 Fixed code + Test passed: